What is the Tax Fraud Sentence in the UK?

 5. Money Laundering Regulations – Relevant when the proceeds of tax fraud are moved or disguised through financial transactions.

 These legal tools empower HMRC and the Crown Prosecution Service (CPS) to pursue both civil and criminal action, depending on the severity and nature of the offence.
+Penalties for serious offences can include an unlimited fine.

 HMRC’s Enforcement Powers